How Tracker works

-- Components help you group issues in a queue that are related to the same subject.
+- Components help you group issues in a queue that relate to the same topic.
 When managing issues with components, you can set up a default assignee and access rights.

 For example, you can use components to group support service requests.

-- Versions help you group issues in the same queue based on the product version they belong to.
+- Versions help you group issues within the same queue based on the product version they belong to.

 For example, to schedule a bug fix for a specific product release, you can specify the product's version in the Fix Version field.